anyduck/checkers/README.md

 # Сheckers v1.0
 Now you can play the classic childhood game.
 A game against the computer is under development The game is written in python with the ability to multiplayer
-  - Required PyGame
+  - Required PyGame for console version
+  - Required PyGame, PySide2 for version with launcher
   - Server included in server.py and required board.py and piece.py
+  - Don't forget to start server before starting multiplayer in your local network
   - Client side included in game.py and required board.py and client.py
-Have ability to compile in executable file by PyInstaller from build.bat
+Have ability to compile in executable file by PyInstaller from build.bat in each variation
+  - PyInstaller required Python 3.7.
+Change path to your folder with Python 3.7 in *.bat